fangwei123456/spikingjelly/docs/source/clock_driven_en/14_classify_dvsg.rst

 Star Training
 ----------------------
-The complete codes are available at :download:`classify_dvsg.py <../../../spikingjelly/clock_driven/examples/classify_dvsg.py>`.
+The complete codes are available at `spikingjelly.clock_driven.examples.classify_dvsg <https://github.com/fangwei123456/spikingjelly/blob/master/spikingjelly/clock_driven/examples/classify_dvsg.py>`_.

 We train the net in a linux server with `Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz` CPU and `GeForce RTX 2080 Ti` GPU.
 We use almost the same hyper-parameters with those in the paper [#PLIF]_ with little difference, which is we use ``T=16``